wassimderbel-hub/what-could-go-wrong-llm/README.md

-# What Could Go Wrong - AV Edition
+# What Could Go Wrong - AI Edition

 This repository hosts the files used for the What Could Go Wrong? digital card game.
 Nikolas Martelaro and Wendy Ju developed and presented the game at a Workshop at AutoUI 2020.
+The game was then modified by Nik and his team at CMU to be more generalized for AI-based systems.

 The digital card game can be loaded into and played on PlayingCards.io.
 Custom cards can be added using the `csv` files for `prompts` and `responses`